-7.2 Impact on the precipitation
+b.
+Impact on the precipitation

-In general the precipitation is not affected very much when adding radar radial velocity to the observations used in the data assimilation.
-There are however a few situations where a positive impact can be seen.
-One example, from August 26th at 18.00 UTC, is presented here.
-The radar image of one hour accumulated precipitation valid at this time is shown in the upper panel of Figure 18.
-This image should be compared with the corresponding model output from a 6 hour forecast (one hour accumulated precipitation) in the lower panels of Figure 18 with the reference run in the left panel and Exp3 in the right panel.
+In general, the precipitation is not affected very much when adding radar radial velocity to the observations used in the data assimilation.
+There are, however, a few situations where a positive impact can be seen.

+One example, from 1800 UTC 26 August, is presented here.
+The radar image of 1-h accumulated precipitation valid at this time is shown in Fig. 18 (top).
+This image should be compared with the corresponding model output from a 6-h forecast (1-h accumulated precipitation) in Fig. 18 (bottom) with the reference run in the left panel and Exp3 in the right panel.
 The figures are zoomed in over the southern part of Sweden where the radar image has the most intense precipitation placed over land.

 In the reference run, this precipitation is a bit too weak and placed over the sea.
-In Exp3 on the other hand, the intensity is higher and the area with the maximum intensity is placed over land, i.e. much more similar to the radar image.
-In addition, the intense precipitation on the southern part of the island Öland, just east of the Swedish coast is captured by Exp3 but almost totally missed in the reference case.
+In Exp3, on the other hand, the intensity is higher and the area with the maximum intensity is placed over land, that is, much more similar to the radar image.
+In addition, the intense precipitation on the southern part of the island Öland, just east of the Swedish coast, is captured by Exp3 but almost totally missed in the reference case.